Frequently asked questions

 In SOLS, click on the ‘Enrolment Record’ section and your most current degree enrolment will show first.
 The first line under the effective date is the Course: which shows the course code number (for example: 710) and also the name of the degree (for example: Bachelor of Commerce).

-If you have any questions, please feel free to reach out to Student Services or make an appointment with a key contact.
+If you have any questions, please feel free to reach out to Student Services.

 The Faculty utilises the University SMP OnLine (SOLS) Tutorial System for enrolling in tutorials, seminars, workshops and/or computer labs.
 If your subject is not listed in SMP, enrolment in tutorials will usually take place at the first lecture.